srvk/DiViMe/README.md

 `$ vagrant ssh -c "tools/eval.sh data/ noisemes"`

 Notice there are 2 parameters provided to the evaluation suite.
 The first parameter tells the system which folder to analyze (in this case, the whole data/ folder).
 The second parameter indicates which tool's output to evaluate (in this case, noisemes).
 The system will use the .rttm annotations if they exist; or the .eaf ones if the former are missing; or the .textgrid of neither .rttm nor .eaf are found.
+If you want to evaluate a diarization produced by the diartk tool, you will have to specify a third parameter, to tell the system which SAD was used to compute the diartk outputs you want to evaluate.
+E.G. :
+`$ vagrant ssh -c "tools/eval.sh data/ diartk noisemes_sad`

 7. Last but not least, you should **remember to halt the virtual machine**.
 If you don't, it will continue running in the background, taking up useful resources!
 To do so, simply navigate to the DiViMe folder on your terminal and type in: